Rock Out with Your Socks Out Tour: Notes

 Extra date added on 15 June 2015 due to demand.

 Extra date added on 10 September 2015 due to demand.

-The 23 May 2015 concert in Norwich, United Kingdom was a part of Radio 1's Big Weekend.
+The 23 May 2015 concert in Norwich, England was a part of Radio 1's Big Weekend.

 Guitarist Michael Clifford incurred burns to his head and left side of his face during "She Looks So Perfect".
 As a result of his injuries, the band didn't complete the encore.

 During the BBC Radio 1's Big Weekend, lead singer and guitarist Luke Hemmings had a case of laryngitis, but proceeded to perform.

 During the band's show in Holmdel, New Jersey on 30 August 2015, the band found out onstage that they had won the Video Music Award for "She's Kinda Hot" being Song of the Summer.